vepeti/Jellyfish/README.md

 ```

 ## Built in functions
 Jellyfish supports some simple functions.
 You can call these in template file with the "|" character.
 The chained functions are also supported.
+You can use them in conditions and loops too.
 The function blocks are not sensitive to whitespaces.

 Example: